-See the Calendar (Ise.ac.uk/resources/calendar) for further information about Programme Regulations, Course Guides, School and academic Regulations.
+See the Calendar for further information about Programme Regulations, Course Guides, School and academic Regulations.

 SCHEME FOR THE AWARD OF A DIPLOMA

 This Classification Scheme is approved by the Graduate School Board of Examiners / the Graduate Studies Sub-Committee.
 Last updated: July 2020